Z-Js-Framework/z-js/README.md

 // start rendering stuff
 window.onload = () => {
   console.log('Am index and then comes Z');
-  Z.replace(myAppId, Header({ username: kizz }));
+  Z.replace(myAppId, Header({ username: 'kizz' }));
-  Z.append('after', myAppId, Footer);
+  Z.append('after', myAppId, Footer());
 };

 ```

-And the Z class or so is an abstraction to handle all the dynamic renderings of your appliaction, states, and etc.
+And the Z class or instance is an abstraction to handle all the dynamic renderings of your application, states, and etc.

 ## What Next?